BesselStudio/coingecko/README.md

 Welcome!

-[coingecko-api](https://github.com/BesselStudio/coingecko) is an open-source library which implements Coingecko API It uses the great [sttp client](https://github.com/softwaremill/sttp) to interact with the API, so you have access to any backend that sttp supports.
+[coingecko-api](https://github.com/BesselStudio/coingecko) is an open-source library which implements Coingecko API.
+It uses the great [sttp client](https://github.com/softwaremill/sttp) to interact with the API, so you have access to any backend that sttp supports.